 DataRobot offers portable prediction methods on the Predictions > Portable predictions tab, allowing you to execute prediction jobs outside of the DataRobot application.
 The portable prediction methods are detailed below:

-Scoring Code Export Scoring Code from DataRobot in Java or Python to make predictions.
+Export a Scoring Code JAR file from DataRobot and copy the Java, Python, or CLI snippet used to make predictions.
 Scoring Code is portable and executable in any computing environment.
 This method is useful for low-latency applications that cannot fully support REST API performance or lack network access.

 DataRobot strongly recommends using an Intel CPU to run the Portable Prediction Server.
 Using non-Intel CPUs can result in prediction inconsistencies, especially in deep learning models like those built with Tensorflow or Keras.
 This includes ARM architecture processors (e.g., AArch32 and AArch64).